 Rather than simply living with stress, learning how to effectively master our stress levels and build emotional resilience can not only help you feel and perform better on a daily basis, but also protect your brain from the long-term damaging effects of stress.
 Here’s how to do it:

-- Take control: Studies show a direct correlation between feelings of psychological empowerment and stress resiliency.
+2. Take control: Studies show a direct correlation between feelings of psychological empowerment and stress resiliency.
 Empowering yourself with a feeling of control over your own situation can help reduce chronic stress and give you the confidence to take control over your brain health.
-Some videogames and apps based on heart rate variability can be a great way to be proactive and take control of our stress levels.
+Some videogames and apps built around heart rate variability sensors can be a great way to be proactive and take control of our stress levels.

 Living with high levels of sustained stress can have a profound negative impact on your psychological and brain health.
 While often there is little we can do to change the stressful situation itself, there are many things we can do to alter or manage our reactions to it.
 Managing stress and mastering our own emotions through simple lifestyle changes and the use of basic techniques that anyone can do can help reduce stress-related damage to the brain, improve emotional resilience and thwart cognitive decline as we age.